zeapoz/xrpl/README.md

 5. Run tests with `cargo +stable t -- --test-threads=1`.

 ### Initial state
+Specific tests require an initial node state to be set up.
 Follow the steps below to save an initial state that can be loaded later for other tests.

 #### Preparation (needs to be done once)